quangsonle/computer_vision-detectron2-based-object-detection-at-beach-scenes-with-and-without-sky/README.md

-# objects detection at beach scenes usig detectron-sky detection and sky removal using panoptic segmentation (detectron) and hough line transform
+# objects detection at beach scenes usig detectron2-sky detection and sky removal using panoptic segmentation (detectron2) and hough line transform

 this is a work to demo the usage of open source detectron to detect and label objects at beach scenes (there are 4 photos)